-Oregon white oaks dominate these woodlands and may support an open to moderately shrubby understory.
+Oregon White Oaks dominate these woodlands and may support an open to moderately shrubby understory.
 Over thirty percent of the canopy shades the ground, but still filter light allowing oak seedling germination.
 These woodlands are found on low elevation slopes and on drier flat terrain.
 Oaks provide multiple benefits to wildlife such as acorns for food or cavities for nesting.
 (1)Douglas-fir is a common invader that can overtop and shade the oaks resulting in conversion of oak woodlands to conifer forest.
 Watch this video about Oregon’s Oaks.
 Or watch this video that explains how to care for oak habitats.
+Read this guide on Conserving Oregon White Oak in Urban and Suburban Landscapes.

 |Oregon white oak||Blue wildrye|